npmcdn-to-unpkg-bot/strahmb.github.io/contents/projects/1-thesis/index.md

 template: page.jade
 output: project/:name.html
 tagline: Exploring methods for designing mobile in-app onboarding experiences.
+note: I'm currently in the middle of my masters research, so this section is still in progress.
+I've completed the literature review and methodology, but I'm waiting on the paperwork to go through before I can begin data collection.
+image: degree-pages-wireframe.jpg

+Organization: Purdue University Human-Centered Design and Development Masters Program
+Problem: My overall research goal is to explore methods for designing mobile in-app onboarding experiences, which teach new users how to use the app.
+Research-Question: How can designers elicit users’ lived experiences of learning an app?
 ---

-<p class="note">I'm currently in the middle of my masters research, so this section is still in progress.
-I've completed the literature review and methodology, but I'm waiting on the paperwork to go through before I can begin data collection.</p>

-### Organization
-Purdue University Human-Centered Design and Development Masters Program

-### Problem
-My overall research goal is to explore methods for designing mobile in-app onboarding experiences, which teach new users how to use the app.

-### Research Question
-How can designers elicit users’ lived experiences of learning an app?

 ## Methodology
 I researched existing methods for eliciting design insights and current trends of onboarding experience design.
 Then I proposed an iterative, 3-step research protocol based around co-design: